cziqin/Automated_Stepsizes/README.md

   <img src="./figures/mushrooms.png" alt="Fig3" width="900">
 </div>

-- Fig. a shows the loss evolution of Algorithm 1, Algorithm 2 with K=1, Algorithm 2 with K=10, Algorithm 3 with Q=10, DGM-BB-C with K=1, and DGD over iterations, respectively.
+- Fig. a shows the loss evolution of Algorithm 1, Algorithm 2 with $K=1$, Algorithm 2 with $K=10$, Algorithm 3 with $Q=10$, DGM-BB-C with $K=1$, and DGD over iterations, respectively.
-  The result demonstrates that Algorithm 1 has better convergence accuracy compared with its single-inner-consensus-loop variant (Algorithm 2 with K=1, its asynchronous-parallel-update variant (Algorithm 3 with Q=10), the decentralized adaptive algorithm with Barzilai-Borwein stepsizes (DGM-BB-C [1]), and DGD [2].
+  The result demonstrates that Algorithm 1 has better convergence accuracy compared with its single-inner-consensus-loop variant (Algorithm 2 with $K=1$, its asynchronous-parallel-update variant (Algorithm 3 with $Q=10$), the decentralized adaptive algorithm with Barzilai-Borwein stepsizes (DGM-BB-C [1]), and DGD [2].
 - Fig. b and Fig. c show the scatter and box plots of the average stepsize of five agents in the comparison algorithms.
 Box plots show the median, 1st and 3rd quartiles, and 5th to 95th percentiles.
 P-values were calculated via one-way analysis of variance (ANOVA) with Tukey's multiple comparison test.
 - Fig. d shows the loss evolution of Algorithm 3 under different numbers of asynchronous-parallel-update iterations.
 The result demonstrates that a moderate number of asynchronous-parallel-update iterations in each communication round can indeed reduce communication overhead and speed up convergence, however, too large an amount of local computation per communication round leads to degraded convergence accuracy, especially in the later stages of convergence.
 - Fig. e and Fig. f show the comparison results of Algorithm 1 with Algorithm 2, Algorithm 3, DGM-BB-C, and DGD in terms of the used communication rounds and wallclock time, respectively.
-These results confirm that Algorithm 3 with 10-steps of asynchronous parallel update achieves the lowest communication complexity and wallclock time compared with existing counterpart algorithms.
+These results confirm that Algorithm 3 with $10$-steps of asynchronous parallel updates achieves the lowest communication complexity and wallclock time compared with existing counterpart algorithms.

 > Note: All experimental results (e.g., loss, wallclock time, average stepsizes) will be autonomously saved as `.csv` files in the `./Logistic_regression/results` directory.